jordan-carson/AmazonKaggle-MLCapstone/capstone_proposal_template.md

 According to Kaggle, “The chips for this competition were derived from Planet's full-frame analytic scene products using our 4-band satellites in sun-synchronous orbit (SSO) and International Space Station (ISS) orbit.
 The set of chips for this competition use the GeoTiff format and each contain four bands of data: red, green, blue, and near infrared.
 The specific spectral response of the satellites can be found in the Planet documentation.
 Each of these channels is in 16-bit digital number format, and meets the specification of the Planet four band analytic ortho scene product."

+In this project I will be using jpg images as inputs into my deep learning model.

 ### Solution Statement